Facilitation

 I co-designed a workshop for the "Futuros Posibles” conference, which gathered 800 participants over 3 days.
 We created a canvas that guided participants to share their learnings from the program and project them into the future.
 The core exercise, "sending a postcard from the future," described how Córdoba would look in 2035 with the New Economies lenses.
 This methodology moved participants from abstract ideas to concrete, shared, and hopeful local visions.

-Conversation Design - Visual facilitation
+CASE STUDY | Conversation Design - Visual facilitation

 Turning Taboo into Tangible: Women’s Health Roundtable